 In spite of my Sicilian heritage, I've never been much of a Catholic.

 Actually, that's not true.
 Until about 5th grade, I was all kinds of Catholic.
-I was baptized, made my Holy Communion dressed as a chubby little bride-of-Christ, chose a Confirmation Name (Maria Goretti, look it up) and solemnly confirmed my everlasting allegience (and a percentage of any future money I might have) to the Catholic Church.
+I was baptized, made my Holy Communion dressed as a chubby little bride-of-Christ, chose a Confirmation Name (Maria Goretti, look it up) and solemnly confirmed my everlasting allegiance (and a percentage of any future money I might have) to the Catholic Church.
 The nuns in my Catholic school had all us girls convinced that The Convent should be our primary goal and destination.
 The weak-willed (defined as "those who might consider having sex someday"), had other options: secretary, teacher, or nurse.
 The truly useless could just settle on being a wife and mother, but only if we promised never to use birth control, produce at least six little souls for The Church, and send them all to Catholic schools.

-Of course, I was all about being a nun.
+Of course, I wanted to be a nun.
 I figured it would make everybody happy and I could stop worrying about burning in hell.
 Then, suddenly, it was over.
 In a flash.
 I was reading one of my nannu's National Geographic magazines, and I saw a picture of a woman in a pink-and-black-striped bathing suit.
 It was gorgeous.
 The best thing I'd ever seen.
 As of that moment, I no longer wanted to be a nun.
 Nuns didn't wear bathing suits.
 Ever.
 Briefly, I considered substituting "missionary" for "nun" as my career choice, since I imagined that missionaries could wear bathing suits, especially if they were in some place like Hawaii.
 I have no idea why I thought Hawaii needed missionaries in the latter-half of the 20th century (or ever, as I'm sure most Hawaiians would agree), but I was determined to somehow fit that bathing suit into a solemnly-confirmed-Catholic lifestyle.
 Then I decided I was being stupid, so I just gave it up.

 Saved by fashion.
 I never did wear that bathing suit, but it served its purpose.
 I was cured for life.